 Since one does not see its own mistakes, it helps to correct or correct the work of third parties.
 Either the fellow students, friends or family members who do not have enough time often enough, or a professional proofreader or lecturer.
 The latter are usually experts who are familiar with scientific conventions and thus better point to erroneous formal design, incorrect citation, or unclear formulations, as laymen.

-Regarding the scope, the following difference should be noted: A check of spelling, grammar and punctuation is offered as a "proofreading" or "proofreading".
-On the other hand, "proofreading" includes a stylistic review to ensure that your phrasing is understandable and concise.
-It should be clarified in advance exactly what tasks a proofreader or editor takes over.
+The following difference should be noted with regard to the scope: A check of the spelling, grammar and punctuation is offered as "proofreading" or "proofreading".
+A "proofreading", on the other hand, also includes a stylistic review, so that it is guaranteed that your formulations are understandable and concise.
+You should clarify in advance which tasks a proofreader or editor will take on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!